-We provide capital to small businesses, which exposes us to credit risk, and may cause us material financial or reputational harm.
+We provide capital to small businesses, which exposes us to certain risk, and may cause us material financial or reputational harm.

 We provide capital to qualified small businesses, which exposes us to the risk of our borrowers' inability to repay such loans.
+We have also entered into credit arrangements with financial institutions to obtain the capital we provide under this offering.
+Any termination or interruption in the financial institutions' ability to lend to us could interrupt our ability to provide capital to qualified small businesses.
 Further, our credit decisioning, pricing, loss forecasting and scoring models used to evaluate loan applications may contain errors or may not adequately assess creditworthiness of our borrowers, or may be otherwise ineffective, resulting in incorrect approvals or denials of loans.
 It is also possible that loan applicants could provide false or incorrect information.
 While we have not incurred any material losses to date, if any of the foregoing events were to occur, our reputation and relationships with borrowers, and our financial results, could be harmed.